 - Best Practices and New Architecture Designs for the Secure Future Internet (John Hess of CENIC, California, USA)

-- TBD (Jeonghoon Moon, Korea Institute of Science and Technology Information)
+- How Can We Move Peta-Scale Data over KREONET?
+(Jeonghoon Moon, Korea Institute of Science and Technology Information)

 - Do the Vision of Future Internet Projects Coincide with that of the Bright Internet?
 (Chris Paolini, Professor of San Diego State University)